- Support from Wolfson Library

 Request and Collect

-With Request and Collect, you can select up to 5 books per day to be checked out to you account and made available in the foyer.
-If you are unable to come into the library because of travel quarantine or self-isolation, let us know via email and we will arrange for them to be delivered to your room.
+With Request and Collect, you can select up to 5 books per day to be checked out to you account and made available in the Reading Room, which means they can be collected by anyone you nominate.
 You can search for Wolfson’s books via iDiscover

 The Wolfson College LibGuide provides tips, tools and how-to guides 24/7.
 There a section specifically for Working Remotely, videos showing you how to use reference management software Zotero and Mendeley, there are note-making templates, and a list of tools to help you beat digital distractions, which can be hard when working on your own.